 Rory Kulmala is the CEO of the Vancouver Island Construction Association (VICA).
 BCCA VI represents approximately 450 industry members employing 10-15,000 people living and working on the Island.

 A long-time resident of Victoria, over the past 25 years, Rory has held several senior positions within both the private and public sectors focusing on engineering, construction and large-scale development projects both regionally and nationally.
-He also a retired Naval officer having served over 28 years with Canada's Naval Reserve.
+A retired Naval officer, Rory served for over 28 years with Canada’s Naval Reserve.

 Rory holds an MBA from Royal Roads University, is an Applied Science Technologist (AScT) in BC and is an accredited Project Management Professional (PMP).

-Today, Rory continues his work in the industry representing the Vancouver Island construction industry in the commercial, industrial, institutional and multi-residential sectors with a focus on the challenges and opportunities facing the BC construction industry.
+Today, Rory continues his work in the industry representing VICA in the commercial, industrial, institutional and multi-residential sectors with a focus on the challenges and opportunities facing the BC construction industry.

 Scott Bone, President, Northern Regional Construction Association